 Very soon, a colorful new shipping container mural by local artist Andy Brown will join them.

-Through a partnership between DPI, ASU and the I Have a Name Project, the goal is to activate the empty lot at 372 N. First Avenue while it’s waiting to be developed, as well as raise awareness about the local homeless community.
+Through a partnership between DPI, Arizona State University and the I Have a Name Project, the goal is to activate the empty lot at 372 N. First Avenue while it’s waiting to be developed — while also raising awareness about the local homeless community.

 I Have a Name Project uses visual art and storytelling to provide a voice for the voiceless – individuals living on the streets or in shelters, often facing addiction problems, mental illness, physical limitations or just a bad set of circumstances.

 “We all strive for purpose and understanding — to see and to be seen,” said Jon Linton, founder of I Have a Name Project.
 “I believe art can help move that vision along.”

 DPI launched a Homeless Outreach program at the beginning of December, which is an extension of the Downtown Phoenix Ambassador services.
 So the partnership and theme of the mural was a perfect fit, according to Samantha Jackson, vice president of operations at DPI.

 “Our community shouldn’t turn a blind eye on homelessness, we need to recognize each human who doesn’t have a home,” she said.
 “That’s what we’re striving to do with our efforts downtown.”

 DPI also worked with ASU on a vacant lot activation in 2015 called The Space Between, a pocket park between Valley Youth Theatre and Taylor Place.
 Work on the current project began Dec.
 1, and will be completed before Christmas.